mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 6. Select Exchange **Modern Hybrid Topology, Next**.

-7. A page will be shown that will provide you with the status of your existing or previously installed agent(s).
-Make sure the status of the existing agent is accurate before proceeding to the next step.
+7. A page will be shown that will provide you with the status of your existing or previously installed Agents.
+Make sure the status of the existing Agent is accurate before proceeding to the next step.
 Select **Install an additional agent**, and then click **Next**.

    Example:

    ![Sample of registered Hybrid Agents in the HCW.](../media/hcw-registered-hybrid-agents.png)

 The HCW will install the additional Hybrid Agent.
-When the installation is complete, you can open the Microsoft Windows Services console from the computer and verify the service or agent is installed and running (look for **Microsoft Hybrid Service - mshybridsvc**).
+When the installation is complete, you can open the Microsoft Windows Services console from the computer and verify the service or Agent is installed and running (look for **Microsoft Hybrid Service - mshybridsvc**).
 At that point, you can either re-run HCW if you wish to make further changes to your hybrid config, or simply cancel the wizard.

 You can repeat this step on each computer where you would like an additional Hybrid Agent installed.

-### Option 2: Manually download & install additional agents
+### Option 2: Manually download & install additional Agents

-A second option for installing additional agents is outside the HCW itself and is done by downloading and manually installing the agent on the desired computer.
+A second option for installing additional Agents is outside the HCW itself and is done by downloading and manually installing the Agent on the desired computer.

 1. Go to <https://aka.ms/hybridagentinstaller>.